Is TidyTowns all about ‘Tidiness’?

 Yes.
 Where there is a sense of community between the residents in a townland there is no obstacle to entering TidyTowns.
 In fact, participation could actually lead to an area becoming better defined over time thereby creating a solid platform for collectively addressing issues facing the community.
-All that's needed is for some aspect of the area to act as focal point to anchor TidyTowns activities, such as a local shop, pub, crossroads or bridge.
+All that’s needed is for some aspect of the area to act as focal point to anchor TidyTowns activities.
+This could be a local shop, pub, crossroads or bridge.

 Alternatively, if the townland borders a town that already participates, there is scope for entering with the town.
 As the surrounding area is looked at in the TidyTowns assessment, there would be a role for those in the townland to make a very positive contribution to the overall town effort.

 I live in a very large urban area with thousands of houses which are generally referred to as the one place.
 Is my estate not allowed enter on its own?

 Maybe.
 Many large urban areas, particularly those built in the 60s, 70s and 80s, were built with little regard for traditional townland or village identities.
 The scale of these does not easily allow the development of a sense of place or a joined-up community.

 TidyTowns works with residents and local businesses to help them define or reinforce their area identity so they can enjoy the same community benefits as those living in a more structured and planned environment.
 The following would, therefore, certainly be allowed to enter TidyTowns –

 – Historic areas that have survived as districts.

 – New stand-alone neighbourhoods which have emerged over time.